 Sexton – Karah Thompson

 A note from Karah

 My name is Karah Thompson.
 I was born in Ada, and I graduated from Ada High School.
 I was baptized here at First Presbyterian Church when I was 5 days old, at Christmas Eve service, and confirmed at age 12.
 I am in my 15th year serving as sexton/custodian at FPC.
 I am a proud member of this church and I invite my neighbors to come experience church here!

 Pastor – Scott M. White

-Sensing the call to full-time vocational ministry, in the spring of 2000 Scott enrolled in the M. Div. program at Columbia Theological Seminary, in Decatur, Georgia, a Presbyterian Church (USA) seminary, under care of the Presbytery of Greater Atlanta.
-Ordained minister of Word and Sacrament in January of 2004 at his home church, Pleasant Hill Presbyterian Church of Duluth, Georgia, Scott began serving as installed pastor at First Presbyterian Church of Escanaba, Michigan.
-After a wonderful 11 year tenure, Scott was called by First Presbyterian Church of Ada, Oklahoma to be installed pastor.
-He is a minister member of Indian Nations Presbytery, and active in local community ministries.
+Sensing the call to full-time vocational ministry, in the spring of 2000 Scott enrolled in the Master of Divinity program at Columbia Theological Seminary in Decatur, Georgia, a Presbyterian Church (USA) seminary, under care of the Presbytery of Greater Atlanta.
+Ordained minister of Word and Sacrament in January of 2004 at his home church, Pleasant Hill Presbyterian Church of Duluth, Georgia, Scott began serving as pastor at First Presbyterian Church of Escanaba, Michigan.
+In 2015 Scott was called to be pastor by FPC/Ada.
+He is a minister member of Indian Nations Presbytery, and has been active in community and presbytery ministries.

 A note from Scott

 Friends, thanks for stopping by the web site.
-This is a great congregation that loves God and neighbor and witnesses to God in the world.
+This is a wonderful congregation that loves and serves God and neighbor and knows Christian joy along the way.
+We’re about individuals and families being blessed, and entering into good life, and being blessings to others.
 We have a neat blend of older and newer ministries going on.
 We seek to be both rooted in tradition and free in the Spirit.
 If you’d like to talk just give me a call–I’d love to.
-In the meantime the grace and peace of Christ to you!
+In the meantime the grace and peace of Christ be with you!